William (Bill) A. Obenshain, Executive Director, The Center for Financial Services, DePaul University

 Phil Lumpkin recently retired from Blue Cross Blue Shield where he served as Corporate Vice President for Provider Affairs.
 He was responsible for all networks of providers in the State of Illinois, and his principal role included contracting and network development for all of the programs Blue Cross offers (including HMO, PPO, and traditional insurance provider network panels).
 Additionally, he was responsible for provider education, outreach and all aspects of provider interface, such as technology solutions, government relations and provider relations.
 He led a staff of approximately 350 people with budget accountability at $20 Million.
 He was with Blue Cross for 31 years and served on many national initiatives involving healthcare, including the Illinois State initiative to gather health information for the dissemination to residents of the State of Illinois.
 Phil currently serves as President on the Board of River North Chicago Dance Company.
 He is an active member of the Arts and Business Council, an organization that serves to populate arts organizations with Board representation by providing training to both prospective board members and volunteers to small arts organizations with budgets under $1 million.
 He is also part of the capital campaign for the Lincoln Park Conservancy and serves on the membership development committee for the University Club of Chicago.

-Dawn H. Miller is the Executive Director, Major Gifts at The Chicago Council on Global Affairs, the city’s leading think tank and public education institution on global affairs.
-Miller served as advisor to the Nominating Committee at Truth in Accounting for the past three years.
-She has expertise in nonprofit governance and fundraising and has been a lead fundraiser at the Council for 10 years, responsible for achieving institutional goals that have substantially grown leadership engagement and support.
+Dawn H. Miller is the Director of Concern Chicago, a nonprofit whose mission is to help people living in extreme poverty achieve major improvements in their lives that last and spread without ongoing support from Concern.
+Dawn was previously the Executive Director, Major Gifts at The Chicago Council on Global Affairs, the city’s leading think tank and public education institution on global affairs.
+She has vast expertise in nonprofit governance and fundraising.
 Prior to The Chicago Council, Dawn held similar positions at the Aspen Institute, the Peggy Notebaert Nature Museum, and United Way of Metropolitan Chicago.
-She is a board member of the Chicago Council on Science and Technology, a member of the Association of Fundraising Professionals, and a graduate of Pine Manor College, Chestnut Hill, MA.

 Dan Proft, co-founder, Illinois Opportunity Project and radio talk show host, AM 560 The Answer